axonivy-market/pattern-demos/pattern-demos-product/README.md

 These options are conceptual and must be tailored to your specific process.
 Refer to the "Admin Task" section under "Setup" for more details on customizing the AdminTask for your needs.

-#### Reusability and Customization

-The subprocess that drives the job is designed for reuse.
-You can integrate it into other parts of your application by calling it, making this pattern a versatile building block for scheduled task management.
-To adapt it to your project:

-1. Copy the pattern components (including the dialog and subprocess) into your project.
-2. Modify the cron schedule in `demoStartCronJobPattern` to match your desired timing.
-3. Adjust the AdminTask’s logic and available actions to align with your process requirements.
-4. Update the role assignment or task category if "Administrator" and "ADMIN" do not suit your environment.

 #### Demo Overview

 The included demo showcases a typical scenario for the Cron Job Pattern.
 It illustrates how the job is triggered (via scheduler or dialog), how a failure is simulated (using `forceError`), and how the AdminTask enables handling of that failure with options like "Retry" and "Ignore."
 Use this as a starting point to explore and customize the pattern for your needs.